UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification

-Inspired by the success of BiomedParse~\cite{biomedparse} in medical image segmentation, we propose a multimodal framework that integrates the proposed UAM into BiomedParse, which enables the utilization of leveraging both cell radiomics, images, and prompt text for model learning, as shown in Figure~\ref{fig:multi_frame}.
-Following the work of LLAVA~\cite{llava, llava1.5}, the embeddings of radiomics features will be projected into the dimensions of the image and prompt, which are expressed as:
+Inspired by the success of BiomedParse~\cite{biomedparse} in medical image segmentation, we propose a multimodal framework that integrates the proposed UAM into BiomedParse, which enables the utilization of leveraging both enhanced image embeddings (From UAM), original image embeddings (from BiomedParse), and prompt text for model learning.
+Following the work of LLAVA~\cite{llava, llava1.5}, the embeddings from UAM will be projected into the dimensions of the image and prompt, which are expressed as:

-where $\text{MLP}(.)$ is a projection function, $e^r$ denotes the radiomics embeddings from UAM.
+where $\text{MLP}(.)$ is a projection function, $e^r$ denotes the image embeddings from UAM.
 We then concatenate two embeddings as follows:

 where $z^m_i$ are the corresponding embeddings of image and prompt from the BiomedParse encoder. $z^c_i$ then can be leveraged for the BiomedParse decoder to generate tumor region mask~\cite{biomedparse}